 We have air purification systems in the house, in the Moreau Youth Theatre Wing and the green room/dressing rooms that use needlepoint bipolar ionization (NPBI) technology to deliver clean indoor air.

 We have a ULV Cold Fogger and HOCl maker – allowing Town to generate and distribute disinfectant on site.
-The auditorium is fogged in between audiences.
-Dressing rooms/classrooms are fogged when needed.
-The stage, props area and backstage are fogged in between shows.
+The auditorium, dressing rooms/classrooms, stage, props area and backstage are fogged as needed.

 Town Theatre spaces are cleaned and disinfected per SCDHEC Guidelines including sanitizing shared items such as props and microphones.
 A focus is placed on high touch point areas backstage and in the dressing areas.

 If an audience member, cast member, production team member or crew person is sick or exhibiting symptoms, they will be asked to stay home.

 Through the end of our current semester, we will continue mandatory temperature checks for our students.
 Anyone with a fever over 100.4 will not be permitted to enter and should stay home until fever-free for 48-hours.
 Students will be offered hand sanitizer.

 As of April 6, audiences will no longer be required to have their temperature taken.